 The regulation at 24 CFR 92.504(d) requires inspection of units at project completion and annually during the affordability period for rental projects.
 Inspections were performed for completed units by the Consortium housing inspector.
 All units met required construction standards for the type of activity completed.
 Three (3) rental units were completed in February 2022.
 These units were inspected on October 21, 2022 and were found to be in order.
-Due to the recent completion date for the units, no additional on-site inspections have been conducted at this time.
-Grand Strand Housing is compiling rent rolls and confirming current income information.
-Units are scheduled for onsite inspections in October 2023 in accordance with the requirements of affordability period compliance monitoring.
+As the project consists of four or less units, it must be inspected once every three years.
+Units are scheduled for onsite inspections in October 2025 in accordance with the requirements of affordability period compliance monitoring.
+ECHO is compiling rent rolls and collecting income self-certification statements from tenant households, pursuant to HOME monitoring requirements.